What Is a Variable Interest Rate & How Does It Work?

 Factors that influence variable interest rate changes

-Variable rates can move for a range of reasons, including:
+Variable interest rates can move for a range of reasons, including:

 1. RBA cash rate movements

-The RBA may raise or lower the cash rate in response to inflation, employment trends, and economic growth.
+The RBA may adjust the cash rate in response to economic conditions such as inflation, employment trends and economic growth.
+These decisions can influence lending costs across the financial system.

 2. Lender funding costs